VinaGang/Seefood/README.md

 **Required Must-have Stories**

-* User can scan the menu page using the camera feature
+* User can scan a menu using the camera feature of the phone
-* User can retrieve a virtual page of menu
+* User can see a virtual version of the menu wherein the texts in the images are present in this virtual menu
-* User can click on food titles to view the images
+* User can click on food titles to view its corresponding image.

+**Optional Nice-to-have Stories**

 * User can click on Order button and put the items on a different order tab.
 For each item, there will be shown the price and calories.

-**Optional Nice-to-have Stories**

-* User can view the translated title of their own language
+* User can view the translated title on their own language
 * User can leave reviews after finishing their meal
 * User can see ingredients along with dish image itself
+* User can save the menu in their account
+* User can post the menu on other restaurants where they dined-in.

 ### 2. Screen Archetypes